Lithuania

 New sources of financing were introduced in 2019: a person’s private contribution (3% of the person’s gross wage) and the state’s contribution (1.5% of the national average wage).

 Annuity: As of July 1, 2020, the State Social Insurance Fund became the centralized provider of annuity services.
-Deferred and standard annuity are the two types, and the mandatory annuity purchase limit has been reduced to €10,000.
-This means that an annuity should be purchased only after accumulating a sum of no less than €10,000.
+There are two types: deferred and standard annuities.
+The mandatory annuity purchase limit has been reduced to €10,806.
+This means an annuity should be purchased only after accumulating at least €10,807.

-- If the accumulated sum is equivalent to, or less than, €5,000, the respective person will be provided with a single payment.
-This money shall be heritable.
+• If the accumulated sum is equivalent to or less than €5,403, the respective person will receive a single payment.
+This money is heritable.

-- If the accumulated sum is between €5,001 and €10,000, the respective person will be provided with periodic payments (which shall be terminated once all the money has been used up).
+• If the accumulated sum is between €5,403.01 and €10,806.99, the respective person will receive periodic payments (which shall be terminated once all the money has been used).
 This money shall also be heritable.

-- If the wealth accumulated in the pension fund exceeds €60,000, the respective person shall have the right to receive the excess amount from the pension accumulation company as a single payment.
+• If the wealth accumulated in the pension fund exceeds €64,841, the respective person shall have the right to receive the excess amount from the pension accumulation company as a single payment.

-- The standard pension annuity allows pension benefits to be paid to the person to commence immediately and last for life.
+• The standard pension annuity allows pension benefits to be paid to the person to commence immediately and last for life.
 The standard pension annuity is not.

 Pillar III

 This comprises voluntary contributions to a pension fund or participation in a life insurance scheme.
-Everybody can participate, including those who do not make pay contributions to SoDra (Pillar III) and who do not participate in Pillars I and II.
+Everybody can participate, including those who do not make pay contributions to SoDra (Pillar III) and those who do not participate in Pillars I and II.

 The following people have the right to receive a pension from SoDra:

-- Those who have reached retirement age.
+• Those who have reached retirement age.
 The pension age is currently being increased year by year to 65.

-Maternity Benefits
+Maternity an Paternity Benefits

-Expectant mothers are entitled to receive:
+Expectant mothers are entitled to receive the following:

-- Before the first day of the pregnancy and childbirth leave — maternity social insurance record of not less than 12 months during the last 24 months.
+• Before the first day of the pregnancy and childbirth leave — maternity social insurance record of not less than 12 months during the last 24 months.

-The minimal monthly maternity benefit cannot be smaller than 6 basic social insurance benefits valid for the last quarter before the right to maternity benefit appeared, i.e. €234 euros (6x€39).
+The minimal monthly maternity benefit cannot be less than 8 basic social insurance benefits valid for the last quarter before the right to maternity benefit appeared (i.e., €368).

 The benefit is paid:

-- For 126 calendar days after 30 or more weeks of pregnancy.
+• For 126 calendar days after 30 or more weeks of pregnancy.

 Childcare benefit: A mother or a father can be on childcare leave for 1 or 2 years.
 Depending on the term, different benefit levels apply:

-- 2 years childcare leave (until the child reaches 2 years of age) – first year 54.31% replacement wage, second year 31.03% replacement wage
+• 2 years childcare leave (until the child reaches 24 months of age) – first year 45% replacement wage, second year 30% replacement wage

 Employment Insurance

-- Disability allowances: Statutory benefits are paid when a person has lost the capacity to work continuously (disability below 30%).
-The benefit is paid as a multiple of the Lithuanian Insured Income (€476/month), or a fraction based on the amount of incapacitation.
+• Disability allowances: Statutory benefits are paid when a person has lost the capacity to work continuously (paid as a fraction when capacity is lower than 45%).
+The benefit is paid as a multiple of the Lithuanian Insured Income (€476/month) or a fraction based on the amount of incapacitation.

-- Maternity
+• Maternity

-- Parental leave
+• Parental leave

-- Pension
+• Pension

 Supplementary Employee Benefits